Alcohol Abuse, Alcohol Addiction and Alcoholism

 In the early stage of alcoholism you regularly drink too much, but you haven’t suffered many consequences.
 This is when it’s easiest to make a change.

 The middle stage of alcoholism is the classic functioning alcoholic.
-You still have a job and your relationships are intact, but your life is beginning to suffer because of your drinking.
+You still have a job and your relationships are intact, but your life is beginning to suffer.
 This is the most common scenario.
 You don't have to suffer major losses to have an addiction.
 Late stage alcoholism is the non-functioning alcoholic.
-You have either lost your job, or your job is suffering because of drinking.
+By then you have lost your job and probably have to drink every day.
 It's what people think alcoholism is like, but this stereotype is rare.

-Alcoholism is a progressive disease.
-The consequences of get worse over time.
+Alcoholism is progressive.
+The consequences get worse over time.
 It's never easy to quit.
 But if you have already suffered some consequences and don't want them to get worse, there's never a better time to quit than now.

 What is Moderate Alcohol Use?